-Some car dealers now offer Maine car insurance at the time of purchase.
-Dealers like this because it increases their closing rate and their profits.
+Some car dealers offer Maine car insurance at the time of purchase.
+This is good for dealers because it increases their closing rate and their profits.

-If you already have insurance, making a snap decision to change when buying a new car at a dealership is probably a bad choice.
+If you already have insurance, making a snap decision to change when buying a new car at a dealership can be a bad choice.
 Here’s why.